ubiquitypress/operas-metrics-widget/README.md

 The `nav_counts` array accepts a list of URIs that will contribute towards the metrics count displayed in the navigation menu.
 If you wish to include all URIs in the count, you can simply write a `['*']` wildcard.

 The `graphs` object accepts fields for all pre-defined graphs to be shown.
 A full list of supported graphs can be found [here](#supported-graphs).

+Not all graphs will work for all events, as it depends on the data provided by the URI.
+For example, Google Analytics may provide geographical data (allowing for country tables and map graphs to be embedded), whereas other metrics providers such as OAPEN may not - even if the data is for the same event.
+If a graph will not display any data, it may be worth checking that the graph can work with the URI.
+The [Supported Graphs](#supported-graphs) section lists which fields are required for the graph to work.

 Each object within the `graphs` object expects an array of URIs to be provided.
 Only one graph will be rendered regardless of the number of URIs provided, as the values will be merged together.
 Unlike for the `nav_counts` object, you cannot specify a wildcard here.